 Watch and listen together

-SharePlay is a framework that bridges users and their content over FaceTime calls.
-This means watching movies, listening to music, or even doing an Apple Fitness+ workout together in perfect sync during a FaceTime call.
+SharePlay is a framework that bridges users and their content over FaceTime calls and iMessage chats.
+This means watching movies, listening to music, or even doing an Apple Fitness+ workout together in perfect sync.

 Starting SharePlay is simple — the sharing user starts the media streaming app and presses play.
 Then, the content and FaceTime call will show up in a Picture-in-Picture popup while using the iPhone or iPad for other tasks.